Abortion in Alabama: Donations

 After Alabama passed its abortion legislation in 2019, The National Network of Abortion Funds received more than US$262,000 in donations from more than 12,000 people.
 Yellowhammer Fund also saw a surge in donations.
 Because of fundraising efforts by a single activist, the organization earned close to US$30,000 in donations in a three-hour period.

 Protests

 On May 19, 2019, women from Montgomery participated in an abortion rights march, the "March for Reproductive Freedom", outside the Alabama Capitol building as part of a #StoptheBans rally, a protest against the new abortion law signed by Governor Kay Ivey a week prior.
 In conjunction to this protest, other Alabama protests took place in Birmingham, Huntsville, and Mobile on May 19, 2019.
 The Birmingham rally was held in Kelly Ingram Park and had 2,000 supporters.
 The rally in Huntsville had support from 1,000 people and was held in Butler Green Park.
 Mobile hosted two rallies, one in Bienville Square and the other in downtown Mobile.
 A smaller rally supporting the movement was held in Florence, Alabama.

+Following the overturn of Roe v.
+Wade on June 24, 2022, in Alabama abortion rights protesters marched from the Alabama Department of Archives and History to the Alabama State Capitol in Montgomery on June 26.
+Protests were also held in Birmingham, Huntsville, and Mobile.